 * GMAT waivers are available for qualified applicants.Learn More

 Most entry level engineers learn about computer engineering technology through earning their bachelor’s degree, but some engineers pursue higher education and invest in an online masters in computer engineering if they are interested in teaching, increasing their earning potential, or simply enjoy being a lifelong learner.
-Read on to learn more about the importance and future of computer engineering and how to pursue a career in this in-demand field.
+Read on to learn more about the importance and future of computer engineering and how to pursue a career in this field.

 Why is Computer Engineering Important?